 Just as Asian market players are beginning to close their stores, their European counterparts are only starting their day.

 Though there are many financial centers all over Europe, it is London that holds the attention of Forex market hours participants.

 Historically, due to its strategic position, London has always been at the forefront of trade.
-It’s no surprise that it’s called the world’s Forex hub, with thousands of entrepreneurs making trades every single minute.
+It’s no surprise that it’s called the world’s Forex market hours hub, with thousands of entrepreneurs making trades every single minute.
 About 30% of all Forex trades occur during the London session.

 Here are some obvious facts about the European Session:

 - Since the London session clashes with the other two main trading sessions — and London is such a critical financial center — a substantial portion of foreign exchange trade takes place at that period.
 This leads to high visibility and potentially reduced transaction costs, i.e., lower pips spread.

 - Volatility appears to die in the middle of the day when traders frequently go out to eat lunch while waiting for the New York trading season to begin.
 Trends may often reverse at the close of the London session, when European traders may want to lock in gains.